Header image courtesy of Honky Tonks Tavern (via Facebook)

 Mention mezcal and several misconceptions may follow—no, it does not cause psychedelic hallucinations, nor does every bottle have to include a maguey larva to be considered legit.

 Oft compared to tequila, mezcal in fact refers to all types of spirits crafted with agave that are produced in Mexico.
 Its distinctive smoky fragrance is due to a distillation process that charrs the raw ingredients using wood and charcoal.
 Each drop offers earthen notes with hints of fruitiness or floral twists that can be used to add complex layers to your mixes.
-Combat the sweltering heat and sample the signature flavour of this curious spirit with the best mezcal cocktails in Hong Kong.
+Combat the sweltering heat with the best mezcal cocktails in Hong Kong.